A Minimal Methanol Backstop: Frequently Asked Questions

 Yes, solid biomass transport by truck is costed at 0.1 EUR/MWh/km (based on JRC-EU-TIMES).
 For biogas distribution via pipelines, costs are around 7 EUR/MWh for a 10 km distance (based on Gustafsson, 2024).

-The minimal methanol scenario was around 24 billion euros per year (3%) more expensive than the cost-optimal scenario.
+The minimal methanol scenario was around 20 billion euros per year (2.4%) more expensive than the cost-optimal scenario that allows hydrogen and methane backup.

 A similar strategy is followed in regions with unreliable power supply, where diesel generators are used for backup power supplies.